Snakemake-Profiles/lsf/README.md

 Individual snakemake rules can have the following parameters specified in the Snakemake file:

 -   `threads`: the number of threads needed for the job.
-If not specified, assumed to be 1.
+If not specified, will default to the amount you set when initialising from `cookiecutter`.
 -   `resources`
-    -   `mem_mb`: the memory required for the rule in megabytes, which will be requested if present
+    -   `mem_mb`: the memory required for the rule in megabytes.
+If not specified, will default to the amount you set when initialising from `cookiecutter`.

-A cluster configuration can be provided to specify additional information:
+A cluster configuration can be provided to specify additional information that overrides the profile defaults:

--   `mem_mb`: the memory that will be requested for the rule in megabytes.
-    Overridden by `resources.mem_mb`.
-If neither provided, use a default value (in cookiecutter configuration).
 -   `queue`: override the default queue for this job.
 -   `logdir`: override the default cluster log directory for this job.
 -   `output`: override the default name of stdout logfile